komatsu5147/CleanCMB.jl/README.md

 This package contains functions to enable extraction of clean maps of the cosmic microwave background (CMB).
 Some functions can be used to extract non-CMB astrophysical components as well.

 Different algorithms exist for extraction of clean maps of the CMB (as well as of astrophysical components).
-The package currently supports the following algorithms:
+The package currently supports:

+- Internal Linear Combination (ILC) Method
+- Parametric Maximum Likelihood Method

+See [this note](https://github.com/komatsu5147/CleanCMB.jl/tree/master/note_on_ilc_vs_ml.pdf) for the relationship between them.

 ## Internal Linear Combination (ILC) Method
 - `ilc_weights(cij[, e, ℓid=3])`: return weights for the internal linear combination (ILC) method, following Equation (12) of [Tegmark et al., PRD, 68, 123523 (2003)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.68.123523).